Reviewing GD Culture Group (NASDAQ:GDC) and TD (NASDAQ:GLG)

-TD (NASDAQ:GLG – Get Rating) and GD Culture Group (NASDAQ:GDC – Get Rating) are both small-cap finance companies, but which is the better stock?
-We will contrast the two companies based on the strength of their institutional ownership, analyst recommendations, profitability, risk, dividends, earnings and valuation.
+GD Culture Group (NASDAQ:GDC – Get Rating) and TD (NASDAQ:GLG – Get Rating) are both small-cap business services companies, but which is the better stock?
+We will compare the two businesses based on the strength of their earnings, analyst recommendations, valuation, institutional ownership, dividends, profitability and risk.

-TD has a beta of 0.17, suggesting that its share price is 83% less volatile than the S&P 500.
-Comparatively, GD Culture Group has a beta of 1.23, suggesting that its share price is 23% more volatile than the S&P 500.
+GD Culture Group has a beta of 1.24, indicating that its stock price is 24% more volatile than the S&P 500.
+Comparatively, TD has a beta of 0.17, indicating that its stock price is 83% less volatile than the S&P 500.

+This table compares GD Culture Group and TD’s net margins, return on equity and return on assets.

 |Gross Revenue